gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 HTTP apps that use the `appLinks` from Okta as their URI.
 If there is more than one `appLink` associated with an Okta application, it will be split into multiple applications for each `appLink` with the unique name of each `appLink` used to disambiguate them.
 The `teleport.dev/origin` field in the application metadata will be set to `okta`.
-Additionally, a label called `okta/application_id` will be present in the metadata to allow for Teleport's RBAC system to restrict/permit access.
+The groups that provide access to an Okta application will be added as labels with the format `okta/group/<name>:`.
+Additionally, an annotation called `okta/application_id` will be present in the metadata for bookkeeping.

 An example of a synchronized application: